SIZE: 19,000 SF

 “Leading the aggressive pursuit of nearly every LEED v4 materials credit, stok’s mastery of healthy and sustainable materials allowed us to create a streamlined approach for LEED v4 and LBC material vetting.”

-Outcome: The project achieved LEED Gold and the Living Building Challenge Materials Petals, fully aligning with the NRDC’s pursuit of sustainable, healthy environments.
+Outcome: The project achieved LEED Gold and the Living Building Challenge Materials Petal, fully aligning with the NRDC’s pursuit of sustainable, healthy environments.
 With its emphasis on reuse, the project reduced waste, harmful pollutants, and cost, while contributing to both the local economy and ecology through a comprehensive materials strategy.
+A pioneer in healthy and productive spaces, the office recently won CoreNet Global’s 2018 Sustainable Leadership Award.